EgorRepnikov/dragonrend/README.md

 ```

 ### setRootHandler(fn)
-`setRootHandler` sets App's root handler.
+Sets App's root handler.
 Therefore it will be called after all middleware handlers.
 By default Dragonrend returns status 200 and body `OK` with content type `text/plain`.

 `fn` Type: `Function`